Singapore

 Poor

-In November 2022, Singapore submitted an addendum to its LT-LEDS, which brought forward and clearly defined its target year as 2050.
-In its initial Strategy, submitted in 2020, it had set a later target period, loosely defined as: ‘as soon as viable in the second half of the century’.
-Singapore’s LT-LEDS includes information on sector-specific policies but it does not provide details on the mitigation potential of those measures, define an emissions pathway to net zero, or outline the level of dependence on CCUS needed to achieve the target.
+Singapore has committed to net zero GHG emissions by 2050 as part of its Long-Term Low Emissions Development Strategy (LT-LEDS), which is an improvement on its previous loosely defined ‘as soon as viable in the second half of the century’.
+Singapore’s LT-LEDS includes information on sector-specific policies, but it does not provide details on the mitigation potential of those measures, define an emissions pathway to net zero, or outline the level of dependence on CCUS needed to achieve the target.
+CAT evaluates Singapore’s net zero target as Poor.

 Latest publications